 In the real world, there is too much interference and variability going on per the Duhem-Quine problem.
-(It is impossible to test a hypothesis in isolation of interfering factors.)
+(Whereby it is impossible to test a hypothesis in isolation of interfering factors.)
 And social science more than other science suffers from ethical limits.
 We can create models for how children can develop badly or well, for instance, but no one would subject a child to the testing and responses scientists (sadly) subject chimpanzees or our close mammal relatives to.

 To regroup back to our chemistry versus sociology example.
 The shirt answers depend too much on the subjectivity of the male and the female – to ever make it a law or even a substantially corroborated theory: for instance “green is preferred on males compared to beige”.
 My intuition is that claim is correct for the majority.
 Green shirts are sold more than beige, and that is for a reason – consumer demand.
 But that is unsubstantiated therefore failed science.
 The method resembles science, but no overarching explanation to make it rigorous science.
 No falsification or verification.
 It does not answer “this is the nature of judgements of colour and opposite-sex wearer”; but that “this is maybe the relationship of this for an extrapolated majority”.